Explanation of jargon and technical terms

 R2RML

-Mappings from relational databases to RDF datasets can be expressed in terms of the R2RML mapping language.
+Mappings from relational databases to RDF datasets can be expressed using the R2RML mapping language.
 R2RML is a W3C standard.

 Wikidata: Q109734057